RB-DataAnalyst/RB_DataAnlayst.GitHub.io/README.md

 ### Introduction

 This repo contains my data analyst portfolio.
-Files related to specific items are in the [projects](/projects)
+- Internal files related to portfolio items are in the [projects](/projects).
+- You can also checkout the portfolio [website](https://rb-dataanalyst.github.io/RB_DataAnlayst.GitHub.io/)

 ### Installation